Psi Scorpii: Characteristics

 Data collected during the Hipparcos mission suggested it is an astrometric binary.
 The companion was directly detected in 2025, with the GRAVITY instrument at VLTI.
 The astrometric data is consistent with an orbital period of 10 years, suggesting a separation of 3.4 astronomical units.

 The primary component is an A-type main sequence star with a stellar classification of A1 V; a class of star that is still fusing hydrogen at its core.
 It has around 1.95 the mass and 2.1 times the radius of the Sun, and is shining with 18.6 times the Sun's luminosity.
 The effective temperature of the star's outer atmosphere is 8,350 K. Psi Scorpii A is around 630 million years old and is spinning with a projected rotational velocity of 42.3 km/s.

-The secondary is has around 0.64 times the mass, 0.6 times the radius and a temperature of 4,200 K. It is 6.7 magnitudes fainter than the primary.
+The secondary has around 0.64 times the mass, 0.6 times the radius and a temperature of 4,200 K. It is 6.7 magnitudes fainter than the primary.